How to Market an Event: 50 Event Marketing Tips

 If your website can send people an email when they submit a contact form, add a link to the event here.

 21. Cross the streams

 If you find that you’re getting traction on one social network, but not others, move the conversation around.
 If someone shares something on Facebook, thank them on Twitter.
 If someone mentions the event on Twitter, say hi to them on LinkedIn.

 As you can see, we’re recommending a lot of social media activity, taking advantage of any excuse to connect, mention, post, tweet and link.

 Pre-event blog posts

 22. Write a pre-event blog post

-A week in advance.
+For successful event marketing, begin posting on your blog a week in advance.
 Like the videos, this could be an interview with one or more of the speakers.
-Email interviews are an efficient way to product content quickly.
+Email interviews are an efficient way to produce content quickly.
 Just send a list of questions and post the answers when the speaker sends them back.
 Link to this post in the emails mentioned above.